Reading time: 35 minutes

 You can also progressively collect information on the lead every time they visit your website (example below).

-If it is absolutely essential for your organization to get a lot of information up-front, consider splitting the form in stages (with a progress bar), to make it easier for your lead to fill up.
+If your organization absolutely needs to obtain a lot of information upfront, consider splitting the form into stages (with a progress bar) to make it easier for your lead to complete.

 3. Email for data collection